 Unlike silicone implants, saline implants are filled with a sterile solution at the time of surgery for more precise volume adjustments.
-If a saline implant tears or ruptures, the fluid is absorbed safely by your body.
-The rupture is immediately noticeable, so you can address the problem right away.
+If a saline implant tears or ruptures, your body absorbs the fluid safely.
+The rupture is immediately noticeable so that you can address the problem right away.

-For women who want to increase volume in their chest without implants, Dr. Basner can use a fat transfer technique to perform breast augmentation.
-This technique is also a good method for women who want to enhance the contour of their breasts after implant placement.
+For women who want to increase volume in their chest without implants, our Baltimore breast augmentation office can use a fat transfer technique, which is also a suitable method for women who want to enhance the contour of their breasts after implant placement.

 Dr. Basner uses both Mentor and Sientra breast implants at our office.
 Because of his extensive experience performing breast augmentation surgery, Dr. Basner is included in Mentor's Preferred Physicians Program.

 As you consider breast augmentation in our Baltimore.
 MD, office, you should know that silicone and saline implants come in different textures and shapes.
 They can also be placed at various locations on your chest.

 After you and Dr. Basner have determined which type of implant is best for you, you will need to discuss and choose between the following:

 - Smooth or textured shell: Smooth breast implants have a longer lifespan and are less likely to ripple, making them a popular option.
 Textured breast implants are less likely to shift and cause misalignment, making them an excellent complement to teardrop-shaped implants.

 - Round or teardrop shape: A round shape is most often preferred because it provides a lifted, fuller appearance.
 However, teardrop implants are designed to mimic the appearance of natural breasts and can be a good option if you're looking to correct an asymmetrical chest.